6 Considerations for Your Summer Co-Parenting Plan

 When summer break hits for schools every year, it always feels like it has come so fast!
 Before you know it, your kids will be out of school for the summer, and your normal routine will be out of commission.

 In formulating summer parenting plans, it is possible that hiccups could arise that run the risk of creating conflict.
-You might already have plans in mind for when you'd like to take your kids on a trip, while your co-parent might also have similar plans in mind.
+You might already have plans in mind for when you'd like to take your kids on a trip, while your co-parent might also have similar thoughts on summer travel.

-Before these issues have any effect on your children’s actual summertime routine, here are six key points to consider when working out a summer parenting plan with your co-parent well ahead of time.
+Before any scheduling issues have any effect on your children’s actual summertime routine, here are six key points to consider when working out a summer co-parenting plan.

 Check-in early about travel plans

 Communicate with your co-parent about your individual vacation plans for the summer, especially any travel plans that would involve your kids.
-If you open the lines of communication early enough, you may be able to avoid having an argument over conflicting vacation dates.
+If you open the lines of communication early enough, you may be able to avoid running into problems over conflicting vacation dates.

-It is worse to change plans after you have already made reservations than it is to do so beforehand.
-Plus, telling your co-parent early on about your vacation plans will hopefully allow you to lock down those days without conflict and give your co-parent a better idea as to when they could take a vacation if they are planning one, too.
+Moreover, telling your co-parent early on about your vacation plans will hopefully allow you to lock down those days without conflict and give your co-parent a better idea as to when they could take a vacation if they are planning one, too.

 Know what your personal schedule will look like

-Check your work and social schedules for any plans that could affect your summer custody plan.
+Check your work and social schedules for any plans that could affect your summer parenting time plan.

 Also, take a look at each of your children’s schedules for things like sports games, birthday parties, or other pre-planned events which you know they’ll want to attend.
 You may even want to attend some of these events with your kids, so discuss these dates with your co-parent.
 Decide which events you may each attend individually and which you may want to attend together.